redox-os/website/content/news/this-month-250228.md

 - plimkilde added documentation and deprecations for the sys/time.h function group
 - plimkilde added documentation, deprecations and missing functions for the strings.h function group
 - plimkilde fixed the type of the clock_id parameter on the clock_getcpuclockid() function
-- Nicolás Antinori implemented the wscanf() and vwscanf() functions
+- Nicolás Antinori implemented the wscanf(), swscanf(), vswscanf() and vwscanf() functions
 - Ron Williams fixed the sigqueue() function test
+- Josh Megnauth removed an obsolete workaround for `varargs`
+- Josh Megnauth fixed the wrong signature of the vsscanf() function emitted by cbindgen
+- Darley Barreto improved the time.h function group

+## Terminal Improvements

+- Orhun Parmaksiz implemented the [NO_COLOR](https://no-color.org/) environment variable on the termion library

 ## Programs